WuTheFWasThat/midnighttherapy/README.md

 ## FUTURE WORK: ##

-Suggestions welcome.
+Suggestions and feedback welcome.
 Email me at [github-username]@gmail.com, or maybe catch me in the Pathery chat.

 - Block-placing tools
   - placing blocks